Drug Evaluation Committee 2019-02 Time to Confirm Investigator's Position on Safety Information

 • It does not matter if it is after the date of the clinical trial review committee meeting.

-Safety information provided by the sponsor during a clinical trial can be provided simultaneously to the investigator, the head of the site, and, if agreed in advance, to the Clinical Trial Review Committee.
+Safety information provided by the sponsor during a clinical trial can be provided simultaneously to the investigator, the Chairperson of the Investigator Site, and, if agreed in advance, to the Clinical Trial Review Committee.
 Therefore, it is possible that the investigator has not yet determined the need to revise the study protocol and/or the explanatory document for subjects at the time when the investigational review committee receives the safety information.
 Although this is unavoidable due to the process of provision, it is desirable for the investigator to make a judgment and take necessary measures by then, since the Investigational Review Committee will review whether the measures taken for the safety information in question are sufficient from the viewpoint of subject protection.

 Share this page